jesseduffield/jesseduffield.github.io/_posts/2022-8-13-IntegrationTests.md

 1. I've got a couple of package-level variables in lazygit, for the sake of caching some deterministic values.
 I plan to fix that, but even if I do, I'll still have vendor packages with their own package level variables, and I don't want one lazygit run to influence the next.
 2. I've got a small terminal UI (TUI) program for running tests in a convenient manner, and if that runs the lazygit code directly, I'll need to quit and re-enter the TUI whenever I make a code change and want to re-test.

+³In the real code we've got more than just the `gui` package (we also have the `app` package) but I'm omitting that here for simplicity